Tuesday, December 31, 2024

 Dearest,

 Beritha leaned back into her chair and considered her own path.
 She had initially judged correctly: Abaledina had caught the viscount’s eye.
-If Abaledina never married Eriath, her work would be unpaid.
-Jeanilotta was willing to risk her happiness that she could catch the viscount’s eye, but Beritha knew men like him.
-They might amuse themselves with someone as low-class as Jeanilotta, but they could smell money and high-class from a mile away.
-Men like the viscount did not marry beneath their station.
-She snorted.
-If she had the choice between the two girls, she most definitely would choose Abaledina.
+If Abaledina failed to marry Eriath, her years of work would be unpaid.
+Jeanilotta was willing to risk her happiness to try to catch the viscount’s eye, but Beritha knew men like him.
+They might amuse themselves with someone as poor and low-class as Jeanilotta, but they could smell money and high-class from a mile away.
+Men like the viscount did not marry outside the expected hierarchy.

 The full ebook is available HERE or check back tomorrow for the next chapter.